Our main focus has always been on vinyl and paper crafts, but recently we’ve been moving into the world of fabric.

 Don’t forget to tell us how you get on!

-Here goes: the 6 best machines for cutting fabric and felt…
+Here goes: our pick of the 6 best machines for cutting fabric and felt…

-This is thanks to the brand new Rotary Blade that can glide and roll in any direction to cut through fabric like butter.
+This is thanks to the brand new Rotary Blade that can glide and roll in any direction to cut through fabric like butter, with no backing required.
 Add to that the impressive 4kg of force that the machine is packing, and you’re looking at a very powerful fabric cutter indeed.

 - Can cut through any fabric without the need for backing